Muhammad-ShahzaibIjaz/graph-based-text-classification/README.md

 This project was inspired by the intersection of graph theory and machine learning and builds upon foundational research in document classification.
 We extend our gratitude to the open-source community for their invaluable contributions to the libraries and tools used in this project.

-## Contributions

-Contributions are welcome!
-Whether you spot a bug, have a feature request, or want to contribute improvements, feel free to open an issue or submit a pull request.

-Let's continue exploring the fascinating world of graph-based text classification together!

 **Happy classifying!** 📚🔍